ChifiSource/ToolipsUDP.jl/README.md

 <div align="center"><img src="https://github.com/ChifiSource/image_dump/raw/main/toolips/toolipsudp.png"></img></div>

-`ToolipsUDP` provides high-level `Toolips`-style functionality to UDP networking projects.
+`ToolipsUDP` provides high-level [toolips](https://github.com/ChifiSource/Toolips.jl)-style functionality to UDP networking projects.
 This functionality is facilitated via the `UDPServer` and `UDPConnection` types.

 ###### creating a UDP server
 Whereas a `Toolips` `WebServer` typically comes with a router, the `UDPServer` takes a `Function` directly and provides this function with a `UDPConnection`.
 To create a UDP server, we provide a connection handler function.
 Use the UDPServer constructor with a `do` block to specify the behavior when a connection is received.
 Here's an example: